 Cash-out refinancing won’t be the right choice for everyone.
 If you need to access a large amount of cash but aren’t sure about a cash-out refinance, there are alternatives you can consider.

 - HELOC: One of the most popular alternatives to a cash-out refinance is taking out a home equity line of credit (HELOC).
 A HELOC is somewhat like a personal loan and a credit card all rolled into one.
 It’s a revolving line of credit and is less expensive and less time-consuming than a cash-out refinance.
 Plus, you’ll only pay interest on the money you actually borrow.

-- Personal loan: If you want access to a large, lump sum of money, personal loans could be a good alternative.
+- Personal loan: If you want access to a large, lump sum of money, personal loans could be a suitable alternative.
 These loans are faster to process than a cash-out refinance, and you’ll pay off the money in a much shorter time period.

 - Look for other ways to find the money: And finally, you may want to consider if there are other ways you can find the money you need.
 Could you borrow the money from friends or family or take on a side job?
 This isn’t the most exciting alternative, but if you can make it work, it’ll save you from taking on more debt.

 In the right circumstances, cash-out refinancing can be a good move.
 It can help you re-invest into your home, pay off debt, and improve your financial situation.

 However, cash-out refinancing is not a quick fix.
 If you don’t change the behaviors that created the problem, you risk digging yourself into an even deeper financial home.
 Plus, you’re putting your home at risk in the process.

 If you choose to go forward with a cash-out refinance, be sure to put your money to good use.
 Use this experience to put you and your family in a better position financially.